 Ben Gallop

-Ben’s clients include national newspaper and magazine publishers, broadcasters, politicians, NGOs, charities, and public authorities.
-He acts for both claimants and defendants.
+Ben specialises in all aspects of media, communications and information law and accepts instructions across all areas of Chambers’ practice.
+His clients include national newspaper and magazine publishers, broadcasters, politicians, NGOs, charities, and public authorities.
+He acts for both Claimants and Defendants.

-In addition to Chambers’ core areas of practice, Ben has advised or acted for media organisations, and others, in a range of open justice and reporting restrictions matters, including in the criminal and family courts.
-Recent work includes a successful application to discharge a s.(4)(2) postponement order in R v Whatley; acting for a number of media organisations in a successful application for letters of reference written by an MP to the Crown Court Judge who sentenced her son for drugs offences; for a major news publisher in injunction proceedings in the Court of Protection; and, for the local authority in proceedings concerning British orphans in Syria ([2019] EWHC 3202 (Fam)).
+Ben advises and acts for a range of clients on open justice and reporting restrictions matters, and has extensive experience appearing the criminal and family courts, coroner’s courts and the tribunals.
+Recent work includes acting for the Media Lawyers Association in the leading case on privacy for interim relief applications in the Employment Tribunal (Queensgate Investments v Millet [2021] ICR 637; a successful application to discharge a s.(4)(2) postponement order in R v Whatley; acting for a number of media organisations in a successful application for letters of reference written by an MP to the Crown Court Judge who sentenced her son for drugs offences; for a major news publisher in injunction proceedings in the Court of Protection; and, for the local authority in proceedings concerning British orphans in Syria ([2019] EWHC 3202 (Fam)).

-Ben has particular expertise in media regulation, having been Head of Complaints at the Independent Press Standards Organisation before joining the bar.
-He provides pre-publication advice to clients including The Daily Telegraph and is a contributor to Arlidge, Eady & Smith on Contempt of Court and Bullen, Jacob & Leakes’ Precedents of Pleadings (Chapters on Defamation and Malicious Falsehood, with Jane Phillips and Kate Wilson).
+Ben provides pre-publication advice to media organisations and other clients on all areas of chambers specialism.
+He is a contributor to Arlidge, Eady & Smith on Contempt of Court, Bullen, Jacob & Leakes’ Precedents of Pleadings (Chapters on Defamation and Malicious Falsehood, with Jane Phillips and Kate Wilson) and the upcoming edition of The Law of Privacy and the Media.

-Ben is listed as a rising star in defamation and privacy in the Legal 500 2021.
+Ben is listed as a ranked junior in defamation and privacy in the Legal 500 and Chambers & Partners.

 Called